lzrscg/brainstorm/Blockchain/Notes for Modular Summit Talk.md

 - There are other interesting components in this system.
 First and foremost is light client verification.
 - Instead of downloading all the transactions for all of time (what a full node must do), Bitcoin enabled light clients to only download block header, then they can just download the block headers, which is much smaller.
 Then through merkle proofs they are able to demonstrate their a UTXO was included in a block.
 - Therefore, you can accept a payment even if you are not running a full Bitcoin node.

+The problem with Bitcoin
+- Bitcoin is an amazing application, but is not optimal.
+The biggest issue is that it is hard to engage in commerce with Bitcoins.
+- Yes, sending BTC between addresses is relatively easy, but to have everyone set up to do this properly is hard.
+- Connecting on-chain and off-chain events is a hard problem, so by increasing the number of things you can do on-chain, it increases the utility of the digital money.
+- Unfortunately, it is really hard to add functionality to Bitcoin because you have to convince the entire community to adopt a hardfork with new op_codes.
+- Most efforts to do this have failed.

+Ethereum: The first modular blockchain
+- Ethereum is not only an application (sending ETH), but also a platform.
+- Ehereum unbundled the functionality (the application logic), from the security model.
+- This enabled any developer to extend the functionality of what Ethereum could do, without coordinating to change the security model.
+- But to be clear, this is not how people were thinking about things at the time.

+How Ethereum differs from Bitcoin:
+- Ethereum started as PoW but moved to PoS.
+Although there are important differences between these, they are not fundamentally different.
+- Ethereum added turing completeness to transactions, enabling programmers to do anything just like they would when using a turning completely programming language to develop the core protocol by adding an op code.
+- Hence the creation of a fully-fledged "Ethereum virtual machine"
+- Enabled light client verification of state